About Flying Cloud Zen

 As someone who’s chosen the formal path of an ordained Zen priest, I’ve been nourished and refreshed by the cooling waters of Indian-informed, Chinese-created, Japanese-shaped Zen Buddhism, with its ancient, quiet, and clear embrace of bottomless compassion, transcendent wisdom, and ineffable mystery.

-But I try to wear Zen priesthood as loosely as the fit of its traditional brown robe; a large field floating over several other layers of personhood.
+So, I try to wear Zen priesthood as loosely as the fit of its traditional brown robe; a large field floating over several other layers of personhood.

 For me, that personhood includes the sturdy religious inheritance of my Catholic upbringing, with its certainty, its monumental faith, its rites of communal grieving, adoration, and celebration all placed front and center.